How a NOT NULL Column Migration Locked Our Users Table for 14 Minutes

 "The migration that looks harmless is almost always the migration that hurts you.
 The dangerous ones, you're already careful about."

 • NOT NULL + DEFAULT is not the same as DEFAULT alone.
-Postgres 11+ optimised nullable column addition with a default.
-It did not fully optimise the NOT NULL case.
-Always decompose: add nullable, backfill, then constrain.
+Postgres 11+ optimised the nullable case; the NOT NULL case is not fully optimised.
+Decompose: add nullable, backfill, then constrain.

 • Staging row counts are fiction.
-A migration that takes 1 second on 50,000 rows will not take 48 seconds on 2.4 million rows — it may hit an entirely different code path with quadratic I/O characteristics.
-Always benchmark migrations against a production-sized snapshot.
+A migration that takes 1 second on 50,000 rows will not take 48 seconds on 2.4 million rows; it may hit an entirely different code path with quadratic I/O characteristics.
+Benchmark migrations against a production-sized snapshot.

 • Add indexes CONCURRENTLY, always.
 CREATE INDEX holds a lock for the full build duration, same as the table rewrite.
-CREATE INDEX CONCURRENTLY does not.
 There is no operational reason to ever create an index non-concurrently on a live table.

 • lock_timeout is your circuit breaker.
-Setting lock_timeout before migrations ensures that if your migration cannot acquire its lock immediately, it aborts cleanly rather than queueing behind 400 live connections and making the outage worse.
+If your migration cannot acquire its lock immediately, it should abort cleanly rather than queue behind 400 live connections and make the outage worse.

 • Run migrations separately from code deployments.
-We now treat schema migrations as independent deploys with their own approval step, not as a pre-flight step bundled into the application rollout.
-This decoupling means a migration problem never takes down application code that was working fine before.
+We now treat schema migrations as independent deploys with their own approval step.
+A migration problem should never take down application code that was working fine before.

 The outage lasted 14 minutes.
-Incident review lasted two hours.
+The incident review lasted two hours.
 The checklist and CI changes took a day to implement.
-We've shipped dozens of schema migrations since — including several on tables larger than users — and none of them have required so much as a maintenance window.
+We've shipped dozens of schema migrations since, including several on tables larger than users, and none of them have required so much as a maintenance window.
+Adding a constraint to 2.4 million rows of existing data is not a schema change.
+It's a data migration.
+We treat it like one now.

 Share this